 Since 1936, volunteers have played a vital role in the UCLA Alumni Scholarships Program.
 Volunteers are able to interact with like-minded Bruins and exceptional scholarship applicants while giving back to the university in a tangible way.

 We invite UCLA Alumni and friends to help in the selection process of our exceptional candidates by reviewing applications, interviewing candidates and outreach.
 Our volunteers are absolutely crucial to the Alumni Scholarships Program.

 Freshman Alumni Scholarships are awarded to incoming freshman based on merit.

 Community College Transfer Alumni Scholarships (CCTS) are awarded to incoming transfer students based on merit.
-The application review of our transfer students is from May 16 – May 20, and we need your help to read and score the applications from these incredible students.
+The 2019 application review of our transfer students is Friday, May 10 – Monday, May 13, and we need your help to read and score the applications from these incredible students.

 The Lew and Edie Wasserman Scholars Endowment was established in 1994 to recognize UCLA undergraduates with extraordinary academic merit, superior personal qualities and demonstrated financial need.
 This grant provides additional funding, up to $5,000, to current Alumni Scholars, helping them reduce their Stafford Loans, Perkins Loans and Work Study.

 The True Bruin Distinguished Senior Award is a $5,000 scholarship awarded to highly meritorious students who exemplify the True Bruin values of Integrity, Excellence, Accountability, Respect, and Service.
 This scholarship was formerly known Distinguished Senior/Bruin Award.

 This committee assists the UCLA Alumni Scholarships Program staff in the administration and advancement of the program.
 The committee positions provide an opportunity to utilize volunteers in achieving program goals and expanding the impact of scholarships.